Evolution and Design

 1. Darwinism under fire

 Darwinian evolutionary theory claims that all living creatures are related by descent from common ancestors, and ultimately from bacteria.
 All the members of any particular species show slight physical variations, which are said to result mainly from random genetic mutations.
 Most mutations are harmful and are eliminated by natural selection, whereas offspring who inherit characteristics that render them better adapted to their surroundings are more likely to survive and reproduce.
-Over the course of time, modifications in successive generations have allegedly given rise to new species and ultimately to the amazing diversity of life we see today.
+Over the course of time, modifications in successive generations of the same species have allegedly given rise to new species and ultimately to the amazing diversity of life we see today.

 There is no empirical evidence that unguided trial and error will produce anything but the most trivial results.
 The probability of a cell developing by chance alone is staggeringly remote.
 The same applies to complex structures such as wings and feathers or the human eye and brain, which would require a long series of useful mutations in exactly the right order.
 Furthermore, all the intermediate, unfinished stages would have to offer some competitive advantage otherwise they would be weeded out by natural selection.

 Darwinists attach increasing importance to regulatory genes.
-These genes can turn other genes on or off, so that new organs already encoded in the genes can appear very quickly and ‘simply’.
-But there is no satisfactory explanation of how such an intricate system arose in the first place, or how regulatory genes know which other genes to activate or deactivate; here too, darwinists simply fall back on their blind faith in happy accidents.
+These genes can turn other genes on or off, so that new organs, supposedly already encoded in the genes, can appear very quickly and ‘simply’.
+But there is no satisfactory explanation for how such an intricate system arose in the first place, or how regulatory genes know which other genes to activate or deactivate; here too, Darwinists simply fall back on their blind faith in happy accidents.
 Moreover, DNA merely contains the code for the sequence of amino acids in proteins; it is not known to carry instructions for the assembly of proteins into cells, tissues, organs and entire body forms.
 In other words, genes do not contain the blueprint for the formation of organisms during embryogenesis.
 Many biologists now think that ‘epigenetic’ factors within the cell explain the origin of form, but this is little more than a speculative hypothesis.
 Some scientists invoke ‘self-organization’ – but giving the problem a name is not the same as explaining it.

 Most evolutionists still agree with Darwin that new species arise ‘solely by accumulating slight, successive, favourable variations’.
 But dissident scientists argue that although genetic change and natural selection partially explain variations within species, or microevolution, they are completely inadequate to explain macroevolution, i.e. the emergence of higher types.
 Rupert Sheldrake remarks: